 This is a common scenario, although several large insurance providers have begun offering coverage for certain online clear aligner companies.
 Here’s an overview of the main types of treatment that might be covered:

 Adults are often drawn to Invisalign because it provides a power that’s similar to braces but without all the metal.
-But it can also be pretty expensive—$3,000 to $8,000 (on average) before insurance.
+But it can also be pretty expensive — $3,000 to $8,000 (on average) before insurance.
 If you have orthodontic benefits, however, they often cover Invisalign.
 Just be sure to check for age limits and lifetime spending maximums.
-You wouldn’t want to commit to treatment, only to find out that your plan only covers Invisalign from people under age 19.
+You wouldn’t want to commit to treatment only to find out that your plan only covers Invisalign for people under age 19.

 Braces coverage is usually the same as Invisalign.
 Orthodontic benefits will cover braces, but there might be age and spending restrictions.
 Without insurance, braces are around the same price as Invisalign, and sometimes slightly less expensive.
 If your insurance plan doesn’t include orthodontic benefits, your braces will probably be somewhere around $4,000 to $6,000.
-Of course, your bill might fall outside that range for particular minor or complicated conditions.
+Of course, your bill might fall outside that range for minor or complicated conditions.

 Tip: Learn more about how dental benefits work, whether they are likely to cover braces, and how to claim your benefits by checking out our comprehensive guide to insurance coverage for braces.

 Online Clear Aligners